daneden/daneden.me/src/blog/2019-08-27-where-we-can-go.md

 From experience, I know that designers often make changes to system components—deliberately or not—without realizing their implications.
 But what if this hypothetical tool could show designers the impact that their decisions had on a system?

-What if, when they change the color of a button from blue to purple, they can observe the outsized effect that has on the system: because they’re no longer changing the color of a rectangle…

-…but changing the semantic meaning of a color across a wider system.
+What if, when they change the color of a button from blue to purple, they can observe the outsized effect that has on the system: because they’re no longer changing the color of a rectangle, but changing the semantic meaning of a color across a wider system.

 ## Process Over Output